WordPress/gutenberg/packages/block-editor/src/components/block-preview/README.md

 `viewportWidth` can be used to simulate how blocks look on different device sizes or to make sure make sure multiple previews will be rendered with the same scale, regardless of their content.

-`viewportWidth` can be override in example object with the property `viewportWidth`.
+`viewportWidth` can be override in object with the property `viewportWidth`.

 ### __experimentalScalingDelay
 * **Type** `Int`